kubernetes/website/content/en/docs/tutorials/stateless-application/guestbook.md

 ## Scale the Web Frontend

-Scaling up or down is easy because your servers are defined as a Service that uses a Deployment controller.
+Scaling up or down is effortless because your servers are defined as a Service that uses a Deployment controller.

 1. Run the following command to scale up the number of frontend Pods: